BitcoinDesign/Guide/guide/payments/payment-request-formats.md

 ### Lightning invoices ([BOLT 11](https://github.com/lightning/bolts/blob/master/11-payment-encoding.md))

 Lightning invoices are the basic payment mechanism on the Lightning network.
 They are usually set to expire after 1 hour and should only be paid once for best security and privacy.
-Invoices have to be created by the recipient and shared with the sender who then makes the payment.
+Invoices must be created by the recipient and shared with the sender, who then makes the payment.

 ### Offers ([BOLT 12](https://bolt12.org))